-Regional Development Australia (RDA) is a partnership between the Australian, state and territory and local governments to support the growth and development of Australia's regions.
+Regional Development Australia (RDA) is a partnership between the Australian, state and territory governments to support the growth and development of Australia's regions.

 This Australian Government initiative brings together all levels of government, business and community to support the development of regional Australia.